Miner Crystallex wins court order against Nomura over Venezuela deal

-CARACAS (Reuters) - Canadian miner Crystallex, seeking to recoup financial damages from an expropriation by Venezuela, won U.S. court approval on Friday to bar Japanese bank Nomura (8604.T) from transferring securities owned by the OPEC nation.
+CARACAS, June 30 (Reuters) - Canadian miner Crystallex, seeking to recoup financial damages from an expropriation by Venezuela, won U.S. court approval on Friday to bar Japanse bank Nomura from transferring securities owned by the OPEC nation.

 The court decision follows a Reuters report that Venezuela is seeking to sell some $710 million in fixed-income securities back to Nomura, which originally issued them in 2008, to raise cash amid an economic crisis.